 The City will continue to promote the availability of Public Service Agency Grants to shelters-including temporary warming/cooling centers and overnight stays-as well as healthcare and public welfare agencies in order to strengthen and support the already robust Continuum of Care.
-Beneficiary reports and annual reports from agencies provide information about homeless person needs for shelter and services as well as assessments of their individual needs.
+Beneficiary reports and annual reports from agencies provide information about homeless persons' needs for shelter and services as well as assessments of their individual needs.
 In particular, the agencies Operation Blessing and Cross Roads House, which are funded with CDBG public services grants, provide quarterly reports to the City about their outreach and the needs of homeless populations.
+Additionally, Rockingham Community Action/Southern NH Services (RCA/SNHS) hired two HUD-funded homeless outreach professionals, to supplement and enhance RCA/SNHS and 211 response and services to the homeless or the precariously housed.